jgm/pandoc/man/man1/pandoc.1.md

     them.)

 \--no-wrap
-:   Disable text wrapping in Markdown, reStructuredText, DocBook, and man
+:   Disable text wrapping in Markdown, reStructuredText, DocBook, HTML,
-    output.
+    and man output.
 (Default is to wrap text.)

 \--toc, \--table-of-contents
 :   Include an automatically generated table of contents (HTML, markdown,